remix-run/remix/docs/pages/contributing.md

 ## Issue Not Getting Attention?

-If you need a bug fixed and nobody is fixing it, your best bet is to provide a fix for it and make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+If you need a bug fixed and nobody is fixing it, your best bet is to provide a fix for it and make a [pull request][pull-request].
 Open source code belongs to all of us, and it's all of our responsibility to push it forward.

 ## Making a Pull Request?